+5.5.3 Geodiversity

-5.5.3 Geodiversity Current situation in Italy About 2.700 geosites have been currently recognized in Italy, about thirty of which are considered of international interest.
+About 2.700 geosites have been currently recognized in Italy, about thirty of which are considered of international interest.
 To these are added 10 Global Stratotype Section and Point (GSSP), representing the global reference standard for the definition of a specific chronostratigraphic limit (National inventory of geosites - Department for the Geological Service of Italy).